T-rav/scrumonline/README.md

 * Statistics tab in navigation bar
 * Mobile apps with watch support.
 Imagine voting on Android Wear or Apple Watch.
 Wouldn't that be cool? :D

+# New
+* Jira SSO integration
+* Display all Jira text?
+* Display history from session
+* Export history

 ## Contribute
 If you want to contribute you can just clone the repository and follow the deployment instructions.
 Any changes must be commited to a fork and then merged by issuing a pull request.
 For information on the REST API or ticketing plugins please have a look at the [wiki documentation](https://github.com/Toxantron/scrumonline/blob/master/doc/).